Ashit-BBL/BBL_Syndicate/README.md

-# BBL_Syndicate
+# BBL_Business_Group
-Syndicate of BBL members for business promotion
+Group of BBL members for business promotion